mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```@repl RetrieveLabels
 label = collect(keys(system.bus.label))
 ```
-Subsequently, users can match these labels with bus voltages, powers, and currents associated with buses.
-These values can be computed through various analyses available in JuliaGrid.

 This approach can also be extended to branch and generator labels by making use of the variables present within the `PowerSystem` composite type, namely `system.branch.label` or `system.generator.label`.

 Moreover, the `from` and `to` keywords associated with branches are stored based on internally assigned numerical values linked to bus labels.
-These values are stored in the variable:
+These values are stored in variables:
 ```@repl RetrieveLabels
 [system.branch.layout.from system.branch.layout.to]
 ```